Publish with Us

 Volume 2

 Biomaterials are advanced materials that can be implanted within the body, depending on the required design criteria, usually as a result of the production of polymeric-based, and medical yarns by the braiding method.
-Braiding method is widely used in the production of biomaterials thanks to high elasticity modulus, high ten-sile strength, and high dimensional stability properties.
-The high biological and mechanical properties re-quired in biomaterials depend on the yarn type,..
+Braiding method is widely used in the production of biomaterials due to its advantages, including a high elastic modulus, high tensile strength, and high dimensional stability properties.
+The high biological and mechanical properties required in biomaterials depend..

 Research Article